orange-anjou/git-multiple-accounts-easy-setup/README.md

 ## Introduction

 This little was created to automate the setup of my git dev environnement.
-I'm using multiple git accounts (work private, work public, personal etc...).
+I'm using multiple git accounts (work internal GitLab, work external GitHub, personal etc...).
 Using different accounts on the same computer can get quite messy if not configured properly.

+## How does it work ?

+In order to have a clean separation between all the GIT accounts, we use different folders.
+This means that we could for example have :
+- PersonalProjects/
+- WorkProjects/
+- FreelanceProjects/
+Each of these directories will have a different GIT account and will automatically be configured to use the right SSH keys.

+To configure everything, we have to modify the following files :
+- `~/.ssh/config`
+- `~/.gitconfig`

+But we also have to create specific files.

+We have the account specifics git configurations :
+- `~/.gitconfig-account01`
+- `~/.gitconfig-account02`

+We also have the different SSH keys that will be created :
+- `~/.ssh/key-account01`
+- `~/.ssh/key-account01.pub`
+- `~/.ssh/key-account02`
+- `~/.ssh/key-account02.pub`

-## How to use it
+## How to use it ?

-I think that it can't be simpler than that.
+### Prerequities

+The only requirement is to have `ssh-keygen` installed as this is the tool used to generate the SSH keys.

+### Explanations

+You must first clone the repository.

 ```bash
 git clone git@github.com:orange-anjou/git-multiple-accounts-ssh-setup.git